soi-20/brains/_posts/2018-06-22-foundersfund.md

 ---
 # Brian Singerman(GM)'s Philosophy

+### From How Brian Singerman Became Founders Fund's Top VC

 1/ Founders Fund is no stranger to controversy.
 Early on, it declared itself the VC firm for entrepreneurs who didn't like other VCs.

 2/ "We wanted flying cars, instead we got 140 characters."

 3/ "There are very few VCs out there with that ability to identify and go large in what will be great companies."

-- How Brian Singerman Became Founders Fund's Top VC
+### From Brian Singerman made Founders Fund’s biggest return ever

 1/ "I want to be involved with the world’s most important companies.
 Just find and invest in the world’s most important companies and the returns will follow."

 2/ “...I really want to be doing something more interesting than this.”
 And I met up with the Founders Fund guys.
 They hadn’t made the investment, but were considering this crazy investment in something called SpaceX, and I was like, “Oh I want to be part of stuff like this.”
 And so I came on board, specifically, because SpaceX didn’t need a $50k check, SpaceX needed a real check.
 And I wanted to be part of that.
 That to me was an example of a world changing company.
 That is one of the most important companies on the planet.
 I came on board because I wanted to do stuff like that."